jaimevalero/push-kaggle-dataset/README.md

  - wildcards (eg: *.xlsx )
  - directory names (eg: images )

+If you use directory names, you will upload every file from that directory.
-Please bear in mind that files in subdirectories are packaged in tar file.
+Please bear in mind that files in subdirectories are packaged in tar file, due to API behaviour.

 In case you use more than one line, you should use the "|" operator.

 ```yaml
           files: |
             titanic.csv
             *.xlsx
             images
 ```